 5. When a teacher comes in with a Big Idea, support it.
 I’m often surprised when I hear stories about teachers who are eager to do something cool with technology, and then they are often shot down!

 6. Make sure technology serves the needs of the teachers.
 Are your policies so strict that teachers cant do anything on their computers?
 This doesn’t make much sense, does it?

-Published on Saturday, November 14, 2009 (about 9 years, one month, and 4 days ago).
+Published on Saturday, November 14, 2009 (9 years, 3 months, and one week ago).
 Posted in: Educational Tech Design Support